 The disclosure requirements will depend on the type of research in which you are engaged.

-PHS Funded Research: If you are an Investigator for PHS Funded Research you will need to disclose the following:
+Funded Research that requires UW Review: If you are an Investigator for Funded Research and the sponsor requires UW review, you will need to disclose the following:

-Non-PHS Funded Research: If you are an Investigator who participated ONLY in non-PHAS Funded Research, you will need to disclose the following:
+All Other Funded Research: If you are an Investigator who participated ONLY in Funded Research where UW review is not required, you will need to disclose the following:

-No. Travel disclosure is not required if the travel funding is paid via a UW budget (e.g., sponsored award, gift, discretionary funds).
+No. Travel disclosure is not required if the travel funding is paid through a UW budget (for example: sponsored award, gift, discretionary funds).

 Travel expenses incurred by spouse/partner/family member are not a Financial Interest UNLESS they contribute to a University researcher’s SFI.
 Therefore only if a spouse’s (or partner’s or other immediate family member’s) travel expenses, when combined with other financial interests of the same outside entity, create an imputed SFI do such things need to be disclosed.

-There may be rare cases; e.g., where a spouse’s travel is paid for by an outside entity who also has a direct connection to your University research (e.g., your spouse works for the sponsor of your University research project), and her/his total amount of compensation or equity in the outside entity crosses the threshold for SFI that could appear to have a biasing effect on your University research.
+There may be rare cases; for example, where a spouse’s travel is paid for by an outside entity who also has a direct connection to your University research (such as when your spouse works for the sponsor of your University research project), and their total amount of compensation or equity in the outside entity crosses the threshold for SFI that could appear to have a biasing effect on your University research.
 Since travel could be construed to be considered a form of compensation, it may be a judgment call as to whether such a situation becomes an imputed SFI.
 If there is any question about such examples, please contact the Office of Research for guidance.